Recover Hyper-V and virtual machines

 You can recover virtual machine backups as follows:

-Recover to original location— The original virtual hard disk (VHD) is deleted.
-DPM recovers the VHD and other configuration files on the original location by using the Hyper-V VSS writer.
+Recover to original location—The original virtual hard disk is deleted.
+DPM recovers the virtual hard disk and other configuration files on the original location by using the Hyper-V VSS writer.
 At the end of the recovery process, the virtual machine is still highly available.
 The resource group must be present to enable the recovery.
-If the resource group is not available, recover the VHD to an alternate location, and then make the virtual machine highly available.
+If the resource group is not available, recover the virtual hard disk to an alternative location, and then make the virtual machine highly available.

-Perform item-level recovery (ILR)—DPM supports item-level recovery (ILR), which allows you to perform a specific recovery of files, folders, volumes, and virtual hard disks (VHDs) from a host-level backup of Hyper-V virtual machines to a network share or a volume on a DPM protected server.
-The DPM protection agent doesn’t have to be installed on the guest machine to perform item-level recovery.
+Perform item-level recovery (ILR)—DPM supports item-level recovery (ILR), which allows you to perform a specific recovery of files, folders, volumes, and virtual hard disks from a host-level backup of Hyper-V virtual machines to a network share or a volume on a DPM protected server.
+The DPM protection agent doesn’t have to be installed on the guest operating system of the virtual machine to perform item-level recovery.